More Than a Married Couple, But Not Lovers: Volumes

+English volumes

 Anime

 An anime adaptation was announced on November 22, 2021.
-It was later confirmed to be a television series produced by Studio MOTHER and directed by Junichi Yamamoto, with Takao Kato serving as chief director, Naruhisa Arakawa handling the series' scripts, Chizuru Kobayashi designing the characters, and Yuri Habuka composing the music.
+It was later confirmed to be a television series produced by Studio Mother and directed by Junichi Yamamoto, with Takao Kato serving as chief director, Naruhisa Arakawa handling the series' scripts, Chizuru Kobayashi designing the characters, and Yuri Habuka composing the music.
 It aired from October 9 to December 25, 2022, on AT-X and other channels.
 The opening theme song, "TRUE FOOL LOVE", is performed by Liyuu, while the ending theme song, "Stuck on You", is performed by Nowlu.
-Crunchyroll licensed the series, and have streamed an English dub starting on October 23, 2022.
+Crunchyroll streamed the series with original Japanese audio and English subtitles, and have premiered an English dub starting on October 23, 2022.
 Medialink licensed the series in Southeast Asia.